 Virtual path connections (VPCs) and virtual channel connections (VCCs) are supported on ATM user network interface (UNI) or network node interface (NNI).
 The number of bits in the virtual path identifier (VPI) field is 8 for UNI and 12 for NNI.
-Since connections are permanent, UNI signaling is not relevant and the ILMI is not supported.
-Also see "Activating Connections" on page 17.
+UNI signaling and ILMI are supported on SVCs.